atropos-null/LS/py109/py109_studyguide.md

 3. The `append()` method mutates this shared list object
 4. Both `list1 `and `list2` end up pointing to the same object

+Once again, when a function has a mutable default argument, such as a list or a dictionary, that default argument is created once—at the time the function is defined—and persists across all subsequent calls to the function.

 Python passes object references to functions.
-With mutable objects, operations that mutate the object (`like append()`) will affect the original object.
+With mutable objects, operations that mutate the object (like `append()`) will affect the original object.

 #### The Proper Pattern

-To avoid this unexpected shared state, the standard pattern is to use None as the default parameter and create a new mutable object inside the function:
+To avoid this unexpected shared state, the standard pattern is to use `None` as the default parameter and create a new mutable object inside the function:

 ```python
 def add_item(item, items=None):